Jobseeker's Allowance

 If you qualify for both new-style JSA and Universal Credit, your JSA will lower your Universal Credit payment by the same amount.

 New-style JSA lasts for 6 months.
 After this, you may qualify for Universal Credit if your income and savings are below a certain level.
 If you get tax credits or Housing Benefit, these will stop when you apply for UC.
-It may be helpful to speak to a welfare rights adviser about what is best for you.
+It may be helpful to speak to a money adviser about what is best for you.

 How do I claim Jobseeker’s Allowance?